Sofiane Hanni: International career

-Having represented France youth teams, Hanni, however, revealed that injuries prevented him from playing.
-He announced his intent to represent Algeria at international level in November 2009, though he was still eligible at that moment to play for France.
-Hanni explained his decision to choose for Algeria, citing lack of competitions compared to France.
+Having been called up for France youth teams, Hanni, however, revealed that injuries prevented him from playing.
+He announced his intent to play for Algeria at international level in November 2009, though he was still eligible at that moment to play for France.
+Hanni explained his decision to choose for Algeria, citing lack of competition compared to France.

-It wasn't until on 26 March 2016, he was called up for the Algeria national team against Ethiopia in the 2017 Africa Cup of Nations qualification.
+It wasn't until 26 March 2016 that he was called up for the Algeria national team against Ethiopia in the 2017 Africa Cup of Nations qualification.
 Hanni made his debut for Algeria in a 2–0 win over the Seychelles on 2 June 2016.

-In December 2016, it was announced that Hanni was called up to the national team by Manager Georges Leekens for the Africa Cup of Nations in Gabon.
+In December 2016, it was announced that Hanni was called up to the national team by manager Georges Leekens for the Africa Cup of Nations in Gabon.
 He then scored his first Algeria goal, scoring an equaliser, in a 3–1 win against Mauritania on 7 January 2017.
-After appearing as an unused substitute in the first match of the Group Stage, he scored his first goal of the tournament, having come on in the 74th minute and scored a late consolation, in a 2–1 loss against Tunisia on 19 January 2020.
-However, Algeria were eliminated in Group B stage.
-Following the tournament, Hanni scored the next two goals against Guinea and Togo.
+After appearing as an unused substitute in the first match of the group stage, he scored his first goal of the tournament, having come on in the 74th minute and scored a late consolation, in a 2–1 loss against Tunisia on 19 January 2017.
+However, Algeria were eliminated in the group stage.
+Following the tournament, Hanni scored his next two goals against Guinea and Togo.